derbyn24/csci5832-final-project/README.md

 - Named Entity Recognition
   This option extracts the named entities from the document.
 The categories are GPE (Geopolitical Entity), Organization, Person, and Location

+# Object Oriented Principles

+This project is mainly based around encapsulation of the technical requirements when using NLTK.
+The code is meant to be easy to understand and simplified.
+Other object oriented principles are applied in this project are:

+Model View Controller demonstrated by the separate GUI and languageProcessing scripts which are mediated mainly through fileReader.
+Strategy Pattern which can be seen in the switching of the mode_func parameter.
+At runtime, the strategy for the run function can be changed depending on the user's input.
+Builder pattern is also loosly used in tkinter (the GUI platform), where elements are created iteratively and added to the grid, then the window is created.

+Challenges:
+Because python has only public variables, it was a challenge to effectively keep variables private.
+Tkinter (the GUI platform) also encourages and expects public variables.
+For example, labels and boxes are typically public and not created inside a function, but in the main script so accessing them for the purpose of updating them while maintaining private (ish) variables proved to be a challenge.
+However, by passing the objects to the functions in the GUI, we could effectively keep variables private and to one single instance (making a pseudo singleton pattern).

 # Notes for Graders

 Unit testing can be found in "unit_testing.ipynb".